Njuelle/how-to-dashboard/kibana.md

       - 5601:5601
 ```

 If you are an observer you see there is a volume mounted for configuring Kibana.
-What we need now is to create a file `kibana.yml` and add some lines :
+What we need now is to create a file `kibana.yml` and put some lines in it :

 ```yaml
 server.name: kibana